AEDC begins implementation of new tariff plan

 “Hours of supply to this class of customers will also not be adversely affected by the implementation of the plan,’’ Fadipe said.

-The GM encouraged customers to embrace this new tariff as the goal was to ensure that customers enjoyed improved service and also to position the power sector for optimal performance going forward.
+Mr Fadipe encouraged customers to embrace the new tariff as the goal is to ensure that customers enjoy improved service and also to position the power sector for optimal performance, going forward.

-He said that more update would be made available to customers on the new tariff plan via multiple platforms.
-(NAN)
+He said that more updates would be made available to customers on the new tariff plan via multiple platforms.

 Comments